Deep importance sampling using tensor trains with application to a priori and a posteriori rare event estimation: Example 1: susceptible-infectious-removed model

 \paragraph{Variance reduction via sample correlation} To confirm the variance reduction suggested by Lemma~\ref{lemma:delta} we let $K = 5$, $I_{\max} = 88$, $\gamma^* = 3000/I_{\max}$ and $r=7$.
 We consider positively correlated seed samples $U_p=U_q \sim \lambda$ with $a=1$, uncorrelated samples $U_p \sim\lambda$ and $U_q\sim\lambda$ with $a=0$, and negatively correlated samples with $a=-2/3$ and produce $20$ batches of ratio estimators with $N = 2^{12}$ samples each.
 The relative standard deviations of the estimated {\it a posteriori} risk are 1.2e-2, 1.4e-2 and 2.4e-2 for positively correlated, uncorrelated, and negatively correlated samples, respectively.
 Thus, the error is indeed reduced by making the correlation $\mathrm{corr}(\Theta_Q. \Theta_Z)>0$ positive, which confirms the result of Lemma~\ref{lemma:delta}.

 \paragraph{Comparison with cross entropy} To benchmark our deep importance sampling approach we compare it to the cross entropy method of \cite{botev2008efficient}.
 We vary the number of compartments, $K$, and compare the estimation accuracy of the cross entropy method and deep importance sampling.
 The cross entropy method has difficulties in estimating the rather small {\it a posteriori} risk in the above experiments.
-Therefore we reduce the threshold to $I_{\max}=80$ in this experiment.
-For the cross entropy method, we use an importance density with a mixture of $4$ Gaussian distributions.
-For our deep importance sampling method we use a tensor rank of $r=7$ and a smoothing width of $\gamma^* = 3000/I_{\max}$.
-The estimated risks and their empirical standard deviations, which are computed over 10 replications, are summarized in Table~\ref{tab:SIR-CE}.
-We observe that the accuracy of the cross entropy method deteriorates drastically with the dimension, making $K=3$ compartments intractable even with a million samples per iteration.
+Therefore we reduce the threshold to $I_{\max}{=}80$ in this experiment.
+For cross entropy, we use an importance density with a mixture of $4$ Gaussian distributions.
+For our deep importance sampling method we use a TT rank of $r{=}7$ and a smoothing width of $\gamma^* {=} 3000/I_{\max}$.
+The estimated risks and their empirical standard deviations, which are computed over 10 replications, are summarized in Table~\ref{tab:SIR-CE}, together with $\mbox{N}/\mbox{ESS}$ estimates, where ESS denotes the effective sample size (see \cite{evans1995methods,kong1992note} for details).
+We observe that the accuracy of the cross entropy method deteriorates drastically with the dimension, making $K{=}3$ compartments intractable even with a million samples per iteration.
 Increasing the number of mixture distributions gives similar results, while reducing it makes the results worse.
 In comparison, Alg.~\ref{alg:dirt} is able to estimate the probability with less than $1\%$ relative error in a fraction of the number of samples needed for the cross entropy method.